ibm-cloud-docs/discovery/using.md

 -  `collection_id` is returned as part of each result object.
 This field specifies the collection where the result was found.
 -  The {{site.data.keyword.discoverynewsshort}} is part of the `system` environment and cannot be included in multiple collection queries.
 -  Individual collection relevancy training does not affect ranking of results when querying multiple collections.
 To rerank results returned when querying multiple collections implement [Continuous Relevancy Training](/docs/discovery?topic=discovery-crt).
--  Re-ranking is not performed on any part of a multiple collection query, even if all collections in the query have been trained.
+-  Reranking is not performed on any part of a multiple collection query, even if all collections in the query are trained.

 See the [multiple collection query API reference](https://{DomainName}/apidocs/discovery#query-documents-in-multiple-collections){: external} for more information.